Frequently Asked Questions

 Meals - Breakfast is set out for self-serve.
 Lunch fixings and daytime snacks are also laid out in the morning for a pack-your-own.
 Supper is a common meal, prepared & cleaned up by the willing.
 Evening snacks are provided.
 We do our best to accommodate food restrictions.

-Path - The path underfoot is mostly even, not covered in roots and rocks; any inclines are very slight.
+Path - The paths we walk will generally be gravelled, not covered in roots and rocks; and any inclines are very slight.
 The route is divided between (1) trails (dirt, crushed gravel, rough gravel, or asphalt) and (2) secondary roads.

 Prayer – We meet for morning and evening reflection each day as a whole group.
-Attendance is optional, but you are encouraged to join in.
-Opportunities for prayer and meditation throughout the day are plentiful...it kind of happens naturally when one walks!
+Attendance is optional, but you are welcome and encouraged to join in.
+Opportunities for meditation throughout the day are plentiful...it kind of happens naturally when one walks!

 Price – Participant fees cover approx. 80% of the costs of providing the CNS experience.
 The balance is funded by grants from the Province of Nova Scotia and individual donors.
 Donations can be made here (scroll down to Camino NS in the drop-down menu): https://www.astheology.ns.ca/home/giving/donate-now.html